couchbase/couchbase-python-client/docs/source/api/items.rst

-These objects may be passed (via either the :class:`couchbase.items.ItemOptionDict` or :class:`couchbase.items.ItemSequence` containers) to any of the ``_multi`` functions of the :class:`~couchbase.Connection` objects.
+These objects may be passed (via either the :class:`couchbase.items.ItemOptionDict` or :class:`couchbase.items.ItemSequence` containers) to any of the ``_multi`` functions of the :class:`~couchbase.bucket.Bucket` objects.

 Since the `Item` structure is backwards-compatible (and therefore, interchangeable) with any of the key-value subtypes of the